BYLAWS OF THE SENATE OF SYRACUSE UNIVERSITY

 Emergency meetings of the Senate may be called at any time by the Chancellor, the Chair of the Agenda Committee, or by any three members of the Agenda Committee.
 Appropriate diligence shall be exercised in calling all senators to such meetings.
 A quorum shall consist of either 10% of the total Senate or one-third of the members of a group consisting of the Agenda Committee augmented by the chairs of all standing committees listed in Article V of these bylaws.
 Senators attending such emergency meetings shall be authorized to act for the Senate when emergency action is required.
 All action of this group must be confirmed by the Senate at the next regular or special meeting following such action.

-Senators may attend any regular or special meetings of the Senate.
+Senators may attend all regular or special meetings of the Senate.
 Persons eligible for membership in the Senate who are not elected senators may attend regular or special meetings of the Senate.
 Non-senators may participate in Senate deliberations only by majority consent.
 Non-senators will not be permitted to vote.

 All votes in the Senate shall be subject to a recorded vote at the request of 25% of the members present.